Half-Breed (song)

 "Half-Breed" is a song written by Al Capps and Mary Dean that was recorded by Cher in 1973.

-Cher's version, recorded with instrumental backing by L.A. sessions musicians from the Wrecking Crew, was recorded on May 21, 1973 at Larrabee Sound in Los Angeles.
+Cher's version, recorded with instrumental backing by L.A. session musicians from the Wrecking Crew, was recorded on May 21, 1973 at Larrabee Sound in Los Angeles.
 Lyrically, the song describes the life of a girl who faces societal rejection due to having a White father and Cherokee mother.
 It contains themes of racism and double standards.
 The song reached Number 1 on the Billboard Hot 100, becoming Cher's second solo Number 1 hit in the US.
 The single was certified Gold in the US in 1974 for the sales of over 1 million copies.

 Song information and story

 The 1973 version was the first international release from Cher's album Half-Breed, recorded and intended for the American market.
 Written and performed by non-Natives, it is a classic "Tragic mulatto" narrative, from a non-Native perspective, of a young woman with an Armenian father and an alleged Cherokee mother.
 The song offers a scenario to which the singer relates that oppressive Whites call her "Indian squaw", and claims that Native Americans do not accept her as one of their own because, "The Indians said I was White by law."
 The lyrics are in error, as the Cherokee (like most Indigenous peoples of the Eastern Woodlands) are a matrilineal culture, meaning that a child born to a Cherokee mother is accepted as Cherokee, no matter the nationality or ethnicity of the father, and thus the parental ethnicities would have to be reversed—a White mother and native father—for such a situation to arise.

 The song is written in the key of A minor, with a moderato tempo of 116 beats per minute in common time.
 Cher's vocals span the notes of F3-A4.